2nd Florida Infantry Regiment: History

-The regiment was sent to the Eastern Theater of the war and placed in the Confederacy's main army in Virginia.
-After arriving in Richmond on July 21, 1861, the 2nd Florida spent the next few weeks drilling and guarding Union soldiers captured during the First Battle of Manassas.
-The regiment first saw combat the following year during the Peninsula Campaign.
+In the summer of 1861, the regiment was sent to the Eastern Theater of the war and placed in the Confederacy's main army in Virginia.
+After arriving in Richmond on July 21, 1861, the 2nd Florida spent the next few weeks drilling and guarding Union soldiers captured after the First Battle of Manassas.

+Lewis Powell, one of John Wilkes Booth's co-conspirators, lied and stated that he was 19 years old (rather than his true age of 17) in order to enlist with the Jasper Blues, Company I of the regiment.
+It was during their deployment in Richmond that Powell is believed to have met Booth.
+He secured a pass one evening and went into the city to see a play in which Booth was one of the actors.

+The regiment first saw combat the following year during the Siege of Yorktown.
 It was at the Williamsburg, on May 5, 1862, that Col. Ward was shot and killed.
 Several days later, the unit voted to elect Edward A. Perry as their commander.
 The unit also participated in the battles of Seven Pines, Gaines Mill, and Malvern Hill.

 Following the Peninsula Campaign, the 2nd Florida was assigned to the newly formed Florida Brigade alongside the 5th and 8th Florida.
 The 2nd Florida's Colonel Perry was promoted to brigadier general and given command of the brigade.
-Perry's Brigade served under Anderson's Division of Longstreet's First Corps, of the Army of Northern Virginia.]
+Perry's Brigade served under Anderson's Division of Longstreet's First Corps, of the Army of Northern Virginia.